BL0CK-X/theblockchainapi-python-wrapper/README.md

 `pip install theblockchainapi`

-Get an API key for free at <a href="https://dashboard.theblockchainapi.com">dashboard.theblockchainapi.com</a>.
+Get an API key at <a href="https://dashboard.theblockchainapi.com">dashboard.theblockchainapi.com</a>.

 `from theblockchainapi import TheBlockchainAPIResource`